Longitudinal Strain Solution

 How to Calculate Longitudinal Strain?

-Longitudinal Strain calculator uses Longitudinal Strain = Change in Length of Component/Initial Length to calculate the Longitudinal Strain, The Longitudinal strain is defined as a change in the length to the original length of an object.
+Longitudinal Strain calculator uses Longitudinal Strain = Change in Length of Component/Original Length to calculate the Longitudinal Strain, The Longitudinal strain is defined as a change in the length to the original length of an object.
 It is caused due to longitudinal stress.
 Longitudinal Strain is denoted by εlongitudinal symbol.

 FAQ